dedpool-glitch/agpv-ai-consultant/docs/project_goals.md

 ## Current Non-Goals

 - The app does not yet optimize solar farm configuration.
+- Candidate generation is not equivalent to scientific optimization.
 - The app does not yet predict crop yield.
 - The app does not yet use RAG.
 - The app does not yet use a full LLM agent.